Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: MEDIUM MODIFIED KV kernels for photon production

-The first line in Eq.~\ref{eq:s2_eff_full} represents the contribution from the diagram (Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(a)), the second corresponds to diagram (Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(b)), while the third line corresponds to diagrams (Fig.~\ref{fig:Kernel2_g_qphqm_gqqm_gqq_both}[a,b]).
-Each term in Eq.~\ref{eq:s2_eff_full} carries a suppression factor of $1/q^{-}$ compared to scattering processes in kernel-1.
-These terms indicate that the quark-to-gluon or quark-to-photon conversion induced in the nuclear medium is suppressed by the incoming energy of the quark, i.e. $yq^-$ or $(1-y+\eta y)q^-$ in this case.
+The first line in Eq.~\ref{eq:s2_eff_full} represents the contribution from the diagram in Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(a), the second corresponds to diagram in Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(b), while the third line corresponds to diagrams in Figs.~\ref{fig:Kernel2_g_qphqm_gqqm_gqq_both}(a,b).
+Each term in Eq.~\ref{eq:s2_eff_full} carries a suppression factor of $1/q^{-}$ compared to the scattering processes in kernel-1.
+These terms indicate that the medium-induced quark-to-gluon or quark-to-photon conversion is suppressed by a power of the incoming energy of the quark, i.e., $yq^-$ or $(1-y+\eta y)q^-$ in this case.

-Diagrams contributing to kernel-3 are depicted in Fig.~\ref{fig:SESS_diagram_virtual_photon_corrections}.
-This kernel has a total of 8 center-cut diagrams having a quark and antiquark in the final state.
-The hadronic tensor associated with each diagram is presented in Appendix~\ref{append:kernel3}.
-Adding all diagrams for kernel-3, yields the full hadronic tensor